 Some of our subcontractors at the Sellwood Bridge project have horns, hooves and a healthy appetite for brush.
 They prefer night work, take daily power naps together and never request time off.

 That’s because they’re goats.
 No kidding.

-But the bearded wonders won’t completely replace humans on the Sellwood cleanup crew: People will still remove old vines and trim trees.
+But the bearded wonders won’t completely replace people on cleanup duty: human crews will still remove old vines and trim trees.